TolikPylypchuk/Matchmaker/docs/articles/results.md

 an exception if the result doesn't contain a value.

 If you are using a functional library/framework, you can write an extension method which transforms `MatchResult<T>` into the library's optional type.
-But remeber, that `MatchResult<T>` can contain null values, and not all optional implementations support that.
+But remember that `MatchResult<T>` can contain null values, and not all optional implementations support that.

 ## LINQ to Results